On the outskirts of Pretoria lies SVI Engineering, a company that specialises in turning normal cars into vehicles that can withstand bullets.

 Back at the facility, only one ride was left – the bespoke, one-of-one, SVI MAX 9.

-This vehicle is designed for military use.
+This vehicle is produced for military use.

 The bottom of the hull was designed with an angular floor to dissipate blasts, while the seats inside are purposefully lifted off the floor to protect occupants from landmines.